tact-lang/tact/ROADMAP.md

 * Ability to receive messages from other contracts
 * Limited Strings and Maps support
 * Importing `func` files
+* Arguments-addressable contracts
+* Typescript bindings for Node, Browser and React Native

 ## ✍️ Version v2